meinac/easy_redis/README.md

 ## Usage

-Create a file under initializers directory and set a redis client like above:
+Create a file under initializers directory and set a redis client like below:

     EasyRedis::Redis.configure(:redis => Redis.new)